-INTERESTS IN OPTIONS: 2,161,235 ordinary shares issued under CCX's 2019 Employee Share Plan and
+Interests in options: 2,161,235 ordinary shares issued under CCX's 2019 Employee Share Plan and escrow provisions

-INTERESTS IN RIGHTS: 1,200,000 performance rights over ordinary shares
+Interests in rights: 1,200,000 performance rights over ordinary shares

-MICHAEL HARDWICK (RESIGNED 17 NOVEMBER 2021)
+Michael Hardwick (resigned 17 November 2021)

-TITLE: Non-executive director
+Title: Non-executive director

-QUALIFICATIONS: B.Comm
+Qualifications: B.Comm

-EXPERIENCE AND EXPERTISE: Michael Hardwick joined the City Chic Collective Limited Board in May 2012.
+Experience and expertise: Michael Hardwick joined the City Chic Collective Limited Board in May 2012.
 He was an independent, non-executive director.
 Mr. Hardwick is a director and the Chief Financial Officer of the Cotton On Group, and a director of the Cotton On Foundation.
-Mr. Hardwick is also a non-executive director of the Grill'd Group of Companies which includes Australia's largest privately-owned chain of Burger Restaurants and also Koko Black, a premium branded Australian chocolatier.
-Mr. Hardwick is a Chartered Accountant and member of the AICD.
-He spent 10 years at PwC in both Melbourne and New York in the transaction advisory practice and also spent 10 years as a partner with the New-York based private equity firm

-Hudson Valley Capital Partners.
+Mr. Hardwick is also a non-executive director of the Grill'd Group of Companies which includes Australia's largest privately-owned chain of Burger Restaurants and also Koko Black, a premium branded partner with the New-York based private equity firm Hudson Valley Capital Partners.